guide

 1. Find out who supplies your energy

-If you’re not sure who already supplies gas and/or electricity to your new home, we can help!
+If you’re not sure who already supplies gas and/or electricity to your new home, we can help.
 First of all, read our guide to help you figure out which energy company supplies your new home

 You can also find out who’s supplying your electricity by calling your local Meter Point Administration Service.
 And find out who supplies your gas by contacting the Meter Number Helpline on 0870 608 1524.

-2. Find your meters
+2. Find your meter(s)

 Next, find your new meter(s) and take gas and electricity meter readings so they’re ready when your supplier asks, along with your meter numbers (see below).

-3. Find your meter numbers
+3. Find your meter number(s)

 Both gas and electricity meters have a supply number, which is unique to your home.
 You’ll need these numbers when you contact your supplier to set up your account.

-The gas supply Meter Point Reference Number (MPRN) is usually 6 to 10 digits long.
-You can find it on your energy bill – and if you don’t have a bill, you can request your MPRN from the Meter Point Administration Service.
+For gas meters, the Meter Point Reference Number (MPRN) is usually 6 to 10 digits long.
+You can find it on your energy bill – and if you don’t have a bill, you can ask for your MPRN from the Meter Point Administration Service.For electricity meters, the Meter Point Administration Number (MPAN) is 21 digits long.
+It’s also on your energy bill – you can contact the supplier if you don’t have one handy.

 4. Stick or switch?